A definitive guide to making a drone in Nepal

 1. Know about the type of drone you want to develop

 Drones can come in many configurations: single rotor, multi-rotor, fixed-wing, and transition type.
 Know the type of drone that you want to develop because the process of development varies from one type to another.
+In this article, we are going to explore about developing fixed-wing drone mainly for following reasons:

 - The mechanical parts are fairly simple to make with local materials.
 This means you can break them and still quickly and cheaply make another fly again.